 SECTION 13: Bicycle Registration and Parking Regulations

-13-1: All bicycles should be registered with Parking and Transportation Services.
-Bicycles can be marked with an identifying number by Parking and Transportation to ensure return if recovered after theft or confiscation due to illegal parking or abandonment.
+13-1: All bicycles are required to be registered with Parking and Transportation Services.
+Bicycles will be marked with an identifying number by Parking and Transportation to ensure return if recovered after theft or confiscation due to illegal parking or abandonment.
 All bicycles on university property must be operated in accordance with university rules and appropriate Tennessee motor vehicle laws.

 13-2: When you ride a bicycle on a roadway within the MTSU campus, you are a driver.
 You must follow state laws, give signals, obey stop signs and yield right of way- just as cars do.
 Laws and regulations are designed for the safety of cyclists.
 All bicyclists must operate under Tennessee Motor Vehicle Laws, including stopping at stop signs and red lights, yielding to pedestrians in crosswalks, displaying proper illumination, and riding with the traffic flow.

 - The Tennessee DOT Bicycle Laws (TCA 55-52-103) governs the operation of bicycles on public roadways or paths set aside for the exclusive use of bicycles.

 - The MTSU Police Department is responsible for the regulation of moving vehicles and bicycles on University property.